PatMulligan/btcstack-docker/README.md

 <a name="4"></a>
 # How to begin
-The `docker-compose.yml` file contains the **Awning** docker services that your node will run.
+The `docker-compose.yml` file contains the docker services that your node will run.

-Since you are not using the `./awning.sh` utility script, just make a copy of the sample file.
+Since you are not using the `./install.sh` utility script, just make a copy of the sample file.
 ```sh
 $ cp docker-compose-sample.yml docker-compose.yml
 ```